By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Baseline vs. progressive — 30 percent loaded

-You can see that only a small part of the baseline JPEG is showing, but while the resolution is poor, you instantly see the whole progressive version.
+You can see that only a small part of the baseline JPEG shows, but while the resolution is poor, you instantly see the whole progressive version.

 Baseline vs. progressive — 70 percent loaded